-Advanced Practice Registered Nurse (APRN) students are required to attend both scheduled On-Campus Experiences, and successfully complete all requirements including, but not limited to, skills practice, skills check-off and lecture.
+Advanced Practice Registered Nurse (APRN) students are required to attend both scheduled On-Campus Experiences.
+On-Campus Experiences may occur on any day of the week (Sunday-Saturday.
+All requirements must be successfully completed and include, but not limited to, skills practice, skills check-off and lecture.
 The On-Campus Experiences may occur on any day of the week (Sunday-Saturday).